CongBao/mrsys.online/README.md

 mrsys.online is a web site for the Movie Recommender System.

-This is a group project in the second year of BSC Artificial Intelligence.
+This is a group project in the second year of BSC Artificial Intelligence at University of Liverpool.

+*Copyright &copy; 2017 mrsys.online.
+All rights reserved.*

+## People

 All contributors in this project are: